-Simone Emery lives in Sydney, Australia, with her husband and two daughters.
+Simone Emery lives in Melbourne, Australia, with her husband and two daughters.
 Simone is an experienced Children’s nutritionist.
 She works part-time at a feeding therapy clinic with an Occupational Therapy team.
 Simone runs Play with Food which is hub of recipes written with picky eaters in mind, writes about the science of feeding kids in a fun way, and via her website you can access private consults and paid resources for parents wanting happy mealtimes.
 Every 2 months, Simone offers a peer-group Online Sensory Food School program that is open internationally!

 Jo lives near Lincoln in the UK, with her husband, three daughters and assorted animals!
 She works in Lincoln as a Feeding Consultant, with parents of children with eating challenges, as well as offering counselling for children with anxiety issues around food.
 Jo has an Masters in counselling and is the author of War & Peas: end the battle with picky eaters.
 She is also a doctoral researcher at Bishop Grosseteste University, Lincoln.
 Her PhD is about picky eating and parental feeding practices.

 Jo is passionate about helping with food anxiety and enjoys supporting parents in the private support forum, YOUR FEEDING TEAM.